Buying a new build: Everything you need to know

 Is buying a new build a good investment?

-When you buy a new car, it depreciates in value once you’ve left the showroom.
-A similar thing tends to happen with new builds.
-They often decrease in value within the first few years because they’ve lost that element of exclusivity and personalisation.
-But thankfully, unlike new cars, their value tends to recover again and they can be a good investment in the long run.
+New builds often decrease in value within the first few years because they’ve lost that element of exclusivity and personalisation because they are no longer "new".
+But their value tends to recover again within a few years, so they can be a good investment in the long run.

 Don’t be afraid to negotiate